jlfaucher/executor/README.md

     arg2 ~ "+OP:RIGHT"( arg1 )

 If arg2 doesn't know how to process the message "+OP:RIGHT" (either because the message itself is not understood, or because the type of arg1 is not supported) then the interpreter raises an exception for the traditional message "+", not for the alternative message.
 That way, legacy programs are not impacted by this extension of behaviour.
 There is no performance penalty because the interpreter sends the alternative message only when the traditional implementation fails.
-So the optimized implementations of String | RexxNumber | Number operators continue to be fully optimized.
+So the optimized implementations of String | NumberString | Integer operators continue to be fully optimized.

 Examples :